 How is Iran’s economy performing?

 The end of sanctions waivers on oil exports have significantly cut into a vital source of national revenue.
-Iran began exporting more than 2.1 billion barrels per day after the JCPOA took effect, approaching levels from before 2012, when the oil sanctions were originally put in place.
+Iran began exporting more than 2.1 million barrels per day after the JCPOA took effect, approaching levels from before 2012, when the oil sanctions were originally put in place.
 With the restoration of U.S. sanctions and the end of waivers, these exports have plummeted to three hundred thousand barrels per day or less.
-The International Monetary Fund projects Iran’s gross domestic product will decline by 6 percent in 2019, following a 4 percent contraction in 2018.
+The International Monetary Fund projects Iran’s gross domestic product will decline by 9.5 percent in 2020, following a 4.8 percent contraction in 2019.

 The decline in oil exports compounds the damage to an already hurting economy.
 Iran never experienced the economic recovery that it had hoped for.
 Major European firms, uncertain that the JCPOA would hold up, were wary of investing in the Iranian market even after the deal was finalized.

 So too did a wide range of U.S. sanctions unrelated to the nuclear program.
-Multinational firms feared being held liable for transacting with the numerous sanctioned entities associated with, for example, the Iranian Revolutionary Guard Corps (IRGC), which holds sway over some industries.
+Multinational firms feared being held liable for transacting with the numerous sanctioned entities associated with, for example, the IRGC, which holds sway over some industries.
 With sanctions deterring above-board international trade, smuggling on black markets has come into greater demand, enriching the IRGC at the expense of the regular economy.

 Still, factors beyond sanctions are partly to blame.
 Corruption, mismanagement, and aging infrastructure are widely acknowledged barriers to industry, and relatively low oil prices diminished revenues from export; oil prices remain well below the triple-digit prices per barrel they commanded for much of 2011–2014.
-Economic stagnation and rising inequality drove a week of widespread protests at the end of 2017.
+Economic stagnation and rising inequality drove widespread protests at the end of 2017, as did soaring gas prices in 2019.
 Unemployment remains high, at 12 percent, and is especially prevalent among women and young people.